hazeez/study/docs/statistics/Hypothesis_Testing_01.md

 author: hazeez
 date: Mar 09, 2020

-# Hypothesis Testing
+# Hypothesis Testing - Part 1

 ## What is Hypothesis Testing?

 First let us understand what does the word _hypothesis_ mean.
 Let us break the word into two parts _hypo_ + _thesis_.
-That's interesting!

 What does _thesis_ mean?
 _thesis_ means something that has already been proven to be true.